Hybrid Work Meaning Explained for UK Employers

 Policies and procedures

-• Define which roles or employees are eligible for hybrid working.
+• Define which roles or employees are eligible for hybrid working and the criteria used to assess eligibility.

-• Clarify responsibilities for both hybrid workers and managers.
+• Clarify the responsibilities of both hybrid workers and line managers.

-• Ensure policies on expenses, IT usage, home working, and data protection reflect the needs of hybrid working arrangements.
+• Ensure policies on expenses, IT usage, home working and data protection reflect the realities of working across multiple locations.

-• Align hybrid working policies with other forms of flexible working for consistency.
+• Align hybrid working policies with other flexible working arrangements to ensure consistency and fairness.

 Contracts of employment